defenseunicorns/data_engineering_technical_assessment/README.md

 * `component_id`: References components table
 * `part_id`: References parts table
 * `serial_no`: Integer serial number of part ordered
-* `comp_priority`: Boolean, set to true if this is a priority order
+* `comp_priority`: Boolean, false for batch orders, true for streaming orders
 * `order_date`: Datetime the date status was set to `ORDERED` (may be null if last status is `PENDING`)
 * `ordered_by`: References `users.user_id` that submitted the order
 * `status`: VARCHAR(16), current order status. valid entries are `PENDING`, `ORDERED`, `SHIPPED`, and `RECEIVED`